thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **updateUserGroup**
 > void updateUserGroup(updateUserGroupRequest)

   Version: 9.0.0.cl or later   Updates the properties of a group object in ThoughtSpot.
-Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.  #### Supported operations  This API endpoint lets you perform the following operations in a single API request:  * Edit [privileges](https://developers.thoughtspot.com/docs/?pageid=api-user-management#group-privileges) * Add or remove users * Change sharing visibility settings * Add or remove sub-groups * Assign a default Liveboard  or update the existing settings
+Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
+If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the `GROUP_ADMINISTRATION` (**Can manage groups**) privilege is required.  #### Supported operations  This API endpoint lets you perform the following operations in a single API request:  * Edit [privileges](https://developers.thoughtspot.com/docs/?pageid=api-user-management#group-privileges) * Add or remove users * Change sharing visibility settings * Add or remove sub-groups * Assign a default Liveboard  or update the existing settings

 ### Example